peterdocter/quarkspwdump/README.txt

 Dump options must be user all at once.
 In all cases, the tool must be executed on the targeted operating system.

+Do not forget to always put NTDS.dit filepath at the end of the command line for involved options.

 Some command examples:

  - Dump domain hashes from NTDS.dit with its history